BrianMcConway/puppy-puzzle-game/README.md

 ## Typography and color scheme

-- The Kanit font from Google Fonts will be used for this project.
+- The Honk font from Google Fonts will be used for this project.
 - The color schemes will include Greys #8C8C8C #404040 #262626 #BFBFBF #595959 #d9d9d9 from Adobe Color and black #000000/white /grey contrasts between background and text to give a sleek look over a colored background.
 I also used #9087b0 for color change on usable links and icons when hovered over with the mouse pointer.

     <img src="readme-docs/adobe-color-black-grey-anthracite.jpeg" alt="Adobe color pallet image." width="25%" height="auto">